To the Brian O’Nolan Estate,

-The project to assemble a team of scholars internationally to collaboratively edit and translate the columns would likely attract significant funding, further enhancing the prestige and attraction of Flann O’Brien studies and increasing the financial feasibility of a print edition.
+The project to assemble a team of scholars internationally to collaboratively edit and translate the columns would likely attract significant funding, further enhancing the prestige and attraction of Flann O’Brien studies and increasing the financial feasibility of print editions.

-As part of her dissertation on Cruiskeen Lawn at Boston University’s Editorial Institute, Dr. Catherine Ahearn has amassed a near comprehensive catalogue and searchable archive of 4,212 columns.
+As part of her dissertation on Cruiskeen Lawn at Boston University’s Editorial Institute, Dr. Catherine Ahearn has amassed a near comprehensive catalogue and searchable archive of over 4,200 columns.

 We propose to use her collection as the basis for Digital Myles, an open access repository and searchable database of the column as well as related columns and letters to the editor published in the Irish Times.
 The development work will be undertaken by Professor Martin Eve and Andy Byers at Birkbeck College, University of London, based on the scholarly communications software they have created, Janeway.